In Private

-"In Private" is a song by British singer Dusty Springfield, released as a single on 20 November 1989.
+"In Private" is a song by British singer Dusty Springfield, released as a single on 20 November 1989 by Parlophone and EMI.
 It was Springfield's third single in a row to be a chart success, after an absence of nearly two decades from the charts.
 Both "In Private" and Springfield's previous single, "Nothing Has Been Proved" were produced by Pet Shop Boys, who helped return Springfield to prominence with their 1987 hit collaboration "What Have I Done to Deserve This?".
 Both Springfield singles were included on her 1990 British album Reputation.
+"In Private" peaked at number 14 in the British charts and was a top ten hit in West Germany, the Netherlands, Belgium (Flanders) and Sweden.
+In 2025, Billboard magazine ranked it number 26 in their list of "The 100 Greatest LGBTQ+ Anthems of All Time".

-Releases and chart performances
+Releases

-"In Private" peaked at #14 in the British charts.
-It was a top ten hit in West Germany, the Netherlands, Israel, Belgium and Sweden.
-Though not released as a single in the United States, it proved to be popular with club DJs on both coasts and charted on the Hot 100 Dance/Club Play charts, also at #14.
-A separate remix single with an orange cover - as opposed to the other formats' colours of green (see right; also used for 12" and 7" versions) and purple (for the CD single) - was also released both on 12" and CD in certain territories, featuring three radically rearranged and remixed dance versions by Shep Pettibone.
+A separate remix single with an orange cover – as opposed to the other formats' colours of green (also used for 12" and 7" versions) and purple (for the CD single) – was also released both on 12" and CD in certain territories, featuring three radically rearranged and remixed dance versions by Shep Pettibone.